 The biggest pro to glasses is their fashion potential, their cost efficiency, and the comfort they provide to wearers with sensitive eyes.
 The downside to glasses is that they are often bulky, easy to lose, and can cause some peripheral vision distortion.
 Contacts, on the other hand, are seamless, people won't know you have them on, and they don't require you to have prescription sunglasses.
 That being said, the downside to contacts is that they can make your eyes dry, they require a lot of changing and care, and they can contribute to increased computer vision syndrome.
 Whether you choose to wear contacts or glasses comes down to your preferences and vision needs.

 Your optician can help you decide what type of contacts would maximize the benefits and minimize the drawbacks of contacts for you.

-Just about anyone.
+Almost everyone can wear contact lenses.
 Contact lens technology has progressed so that there are contact lenses to correct a wide variety of vision problems.

 Athletes and active types have some special concerns when deciding between contact lenses and prescription eyeglasses.

 Some of the best contact lenses for sports are multifocal contacts, which improve near and distant vision quality simultaneously.
 These are especially beneficial for people over the age of forty who may have multiple prescriptions.

 Contemporary designs and technologies have greatly enhanced the performance of traditional glasses.
 No-slip grips at the temple tips and fog-resistant lenses make glasses more comfortable and convenient than ever before.
 You may also consider prescription sunglasses for primarily outdoor activities; these will properly adjust your vision while blocking blinding sunlight.